Skip to content

 In summary, it showed that:

-• 91% of infants treated with Evrysdi in the FIREFISH study were still alive at three years.
+• 91% of infants treated with Evrysdi in the FIREFISH study were still alive and 81% were alive without permanent ventilation after five years of treatment.

-• Infants treated with Evrysdi maintained or continued to improve in measures of motor function, including their ability to swallow, sit without support, stand with support and walk while holding on.
+• Infants treated with Evrysdi maintained or continued to improve in measures of motor function: 96% of children could swallow, 80% could feed without a tube and 59% could sit without support for at least 30 seconds.

 • The study also showed overall continued reductions in serious adverse events and hospitalisations over time.